K. Manikandan: Career

-Manikandan directed an independent film ‘Narai Ezhuthum Suyasaritham’ (English Title: Endless) starring Delhi Ganesh and himself.
+Manikandan directed an independent film Narai Ezhuthum Suyasaritham (English Title: Endless) starring Delhi Ganesh and himself.
 The film was selected to participate in Bengaluru International Film Festival (2016) under ‘Indian Cinema Competition’.
 Endless was one of the four films to be selected for screening at 16th New York Indian Film Festival (2016).

+He played the role of Rajakannu in the film Jai Bhim (2021) and won critical acclaim for his portrayal.
+He played the lead role in movie Good Night (2023) which became an audience favourite.
+In 2024, he starred in Lover, a romantic drama that received positive reviews for its realistic portrayal of modern relationships.
+He also joined hands with debutant director Rajeshwar Kalisamy for Kudumbasthan, which was released on 24 January 2025 in theaters to positive reviews from critics, becoming his third consecutive hit as the lead role.